 Today, we’re starting another new feature here at AWG: Business Mondays.
-We get a lot of questions about starting a small business, marketing difficulties, legal issues, etc., and I also know first hand how challenging it is to run a small business, where you are often the sole employee and have to deal with everything from design to marketing to bookkeeping, so I am very excited about this and I think we will all learn a lot.
+We get a lot of questions about starting an animal health business, marketing difficulties, legal issues, etc., and I also know first hand how challenging it is to run a small business, where you are often the sole employee and have to deal with everything from design to marketing to bookkeeping, so I am very excited about this and I think we will all learn a lot.

 First out in this series is an interview with Veronica Boutelle, MA Ed., CTC, former Director of Behavior & Training at the San Francisco SPCA, and the founder and owner of dog*tec, a business and marketing support organization for dog-related businesses.

 Veronica is the author of How to Run a Dog Business and the co-author of Minding Your Dog Business, writes business columns for APDT’s Chronicle of the Dog and the Canadian APDT’s Forum, and is a sought-after speaker at conferences and dog training schools across the country, and even internationally—in fact, Veronica will be speaking at the New Zealand and Australian APDT conferences this year.

 Cattie: First of all, thank you Veronica for taking the time to do this interview!

 Cattie: Most people who choose a career in alternative animal health end up starting their own businesses, but the mere thought of that can be overwhelming.
 Where do you start?
 What are the most important things you can do immediately to get your animal health business off the ground?